| Individual Registration One adult rider |

 See the clothing page for more details.

-The Tierra Bella is limited to 1,500 riders because of constraints on parking, food, support logistics, and most important, safety.
 We will be actively screening for unpaid riders on the day of the ride.
 All riders must wear wrist bands.

 If you aren't registered for the Tierra Bella, we ask that you choose a different route for this weekend and trust that you will understand.